Difference Between FAT32, exFAT, and NTFS File System

-- Unlike NTFS, advanced functionalities like Journaling functionality, disk quotas, and file compression, etc are not available in exFAT.
+- Unlike NTFS, advanced functionalities like Journaling functionality, disk quotas, file compression, etc are not available in exFAT.

 - Data security is not as reliable as compared to NTFS.

-The New Technology File System or NTFS was developed for Windows NT, and it was a default file system for all the members of the Windows NT family of operating system right up until Windows XP which kind of combined NT and the framework of the traditional windows together.
+The New Technology File System or NTFS was developed for Windows NT, and it was a default file system for all the members of the Windows NT family of operating systems right up until Windows XP which kind of combined NT and the framework of the traditional windows together.
 On Windows XP and the NTFS became the default for Windows including Windows 10 which you may well be using today.
 The file sizes in NTFS are measured in ExaBytes(EB).

 - It has features like file compression, file permission, and file encryption.
 These are all built-in at a file system level.

 - NTFS is a journaling file system, meaning there are two types of data that are stored when you actually write some data to a disk.
-There’s the actual file content, and metadata about the file like the file name, its permissions, and its location on the disk, etc. So any operations performed on the data like deletion or renaming or relocating file doesn’t affect the data itself but just changes the metadata.
+There’s the actual file content, and metadata about the file like the file name, its permissions, its location on the disk, etc. So any operations performed on the data like deletion or renaming or relocating file doesn’t affect the data itself but just changes the metadata.
 A journal stores the intention of the file system before it starts its operations.
 This ultimately reduces system corruption due to unexpected restarts.